-SECTION 4.02.
+SECTION 1.32.
 Scoping Meeting.

-- A. The purpose of the scoping meeting is to discuss the Interconnection Application and review existing studies relevant to the Interconnection Application.
+A. The purpose of the scoping meeting is to discuss the Interconnection Application and review existing studies relevant to the Interconnection Application.
 The Parties shall further discuss whether the EPS Operator should perform feasibility study, or proceed directly to a system impact study or studies, a facilities study, or an Interconnection Agreement.
-If the EPS Operator and Interconnection Customer determine there is no potential for adverse system impacts, the Interconnection Customer shall proceed directly to a facilities study or an executable Interconnection Agreement, as agreed to by the Parties - B. A scoping meeting shall be held within five (5) Business Days after the Interconnection Application is deemed complete and, if applicable, the Fast Track Process has been completed.
+If the EPS Operator and Interconnection Customerwill determine there is no potential for adverse system impacts, the Interconnection Customer shall proceed directly to a facilities study or an executable Interconnection Agreement, as agreed to by the Parties

+- B. A scoping meeting shall be held within five (5 an average of (15) Business Days after the Interconnection Application is deemed complete and, if applicable, the Fast Track Process has been completed.
 The EPS Operator and the Interconnection Customer will bring the relevant personnel to the meeting, including system engineers and others that may be required to accomplish the purpose of the meeting. - C. The scoping meeting may be waived by agreement of the Parties.

-SECTION 4.03.
+SECTION 1.33.
 Feasibility Study.

 - A. A feasibility study shall be conducted only upon the request of the Interconnection Customer.
-The EPS Operator shall not require a feasibility study. - B. If the Parties mutually agree at the scoping meeting that the EPS Operator should perform a feasibility study, the EPS Operator shall provide the Interconnection Customer, as soon as possible, but not later than three (3) Business Days after the scoping meeting, a feasibility study agreement (ATTACHMENT 5).

-- C. If the scoping meeting is omitted but the Parties agree that the EPS Operator should conduct a feasibility study, the EPS Operator shall provide the Interconnection Customer a feasibility study agreement within ten (10) Business Days after the Interconnection Application is deemed complete and, if applicable, the Fast Track Process has been completed. - D. The scope of and cost responsibilities for the feasibility study are described in the attached feasibility study agreement (ATTACHMENT 5).
+The EPS Operator shall not require a feasibility study. - B. If the Parties mutually agree at the scoping meeting that the EPS Operator should perform a feasibility study, the EPS Operator shall provide the Interconnection Customer, as soon as possible, but not later than three (3) five (5) Business Days after the scoping meeting, a feasibility study agreement (ATTACHMENT 5). - C. If the scoping meeting is omitted but the Parties agree that, the EPS Operator should conduct a feasibility study if necessary, the EPS Operator shall provide the Interconnection Customer a feasibility study agreement within an average of ten (10) Business Days after the Interconnection Application is deemed complete and, if applicable, the Fast Track Process has been completed. - D. The scope of and cost responsibilities for the feasibility study are described in the attached feasibility study agreement (ATTACHMENT 5).
 The feasibility study agreement shall specify that the Interconnection Customer is responsible for the actual cost of the feasibility study, and require the Interconnection Customer to include with the signed agreement certain technical data identified in (ATTACHMENT A) to the Feasibility Study Agreement (ATTACHMENT 5).
-The EPS Operator may require a deposit of the lesser of (i) one thousand (\$1,000) dollars or (ii) fifty percent (50%) of the good faith estimated feasibility study costs, from the Interconnection Customer. - E. If an Interconnection Customer requests that the feasibility study evaluate multiple potential Points of Common Coupling, any additional evaluations shall be paid for by the Interconnection Customer. - F. To remain in consideration for interconnection, an Interconnection Customer must return the executed feasibility study agreement and pay the required study deposit within five (5) Business Days. - G. The feasibility study shall consider a base case, as well as all Generating Facilities and Microgrids (and any identified Network Upgrades) that, on the date the study commenced: (i) are directly interconnected to the EPS; (ii) have a pending higher queued Interconnection Application; and (iii) have no Queue Position but have executed an Interconnection Agreement.
-The feasibility study will consist of a power flow and short circuit analysis.
-The feasibility study shall consider the proposed interconnection's Export Capacity, design, and operating characteristics and study the project according to how it is proposed to be operated if the proposed interconnection complies with Section 5.12, uses devices tested to national standards, or is approved by the EPS Operator. - H. A feasibility study report shall be completed and transmitted to the Interconnection Customer within twenty (20) Business Days after the feasibility impact study agreement is signed by the Parties.
-The feasibility study report shall identify any potential adverse system impacts that would result from the interconnection as proposed, including but not limited to:
+The EPS Operator may require a depositively be required , upfront full payment of the lesser of (i) one thousand (\$1,000) dollars or (ii) fifty percent (50%)cost of the good faith estimated feasibility study costs, from, a true up cost will be done at the Interconnection Customerend of the study. - E. If an Interconnection Customer requests that the feasibility study evaluate multiple potential Points of Common Coupling, any additional evaluations shall be paid for by the Interconnection Customer.

+Commented [A35]: This should be worded as "If the EPS Operator determines a feasibility study is necessary, the EPS Operator shall...